tensorflow/docs/site/en/mobile/tflite/devguide.md

 A developer may choose to train a custom model using Tensorflow (see the
 @{$tutorials} for examples of building and training models).
-If you have already written a model, the first step is to export this to a @{tf.GraphDef} file.
+If you have already written a model, the first step is to export this to a `tf.GraphDef` file.
 This is required because some formats do not store the model structure outside the code, and we must communicate with other parts of the framework.
 See [Exporting the Inference Graph](https://github.com/tensorflow/models/blob/master/research/slim/README.md)